 As the name suggests, these models have necks that are joined to the body at the 14th fret.

-At less than $300, the Martin LXM (Little Martin) is by far the most affordable Martin models available today.
+The Martin LXM (Little Martin) is by far the most affordable Martin models available today.

 - Spruce HPL Top